 Recipe Overview

-Why you’ll love it: Mexican rice isn’t much more difficult to make than plain rice and it’s so much more interesting.
+Why you’ll love it: Serve restaurant-style Mexican rice alongside tacos, burritos, or enchiladas for a true “south of the border” experience.
+Mexican rice isn’t much more difficult to make than plain rice but it’s so much more flavorful.

 How long it takes: 45 minutes